Best Hiking Fanny Packs, Waist Packs, and Lumbar Packs of 2024

 Yet it's the perfect sizing for shorter hikes where you just want to get up and go.

 We were hard pressed to dislike anything about this waist pack, but did find some hikers wanted water bottle pockets.
 This pack does not come with its own water bottles, so if you have a tall bottle you want to carry in a waist pack, this could be an issue.
+See our recommendation for winner for best hydration pack for carrying bottles or look at our guide for Best Mountain Bike Hip Packs.
+They tend to be very similar to hiking fanny packs but always have hydration compatibility.

-Lastly, we wanted the waist band to be longer to be more inclusive of hikers of all sizes.
+Lastly, we wanted the waistband to be longer to be more inclusive of hikers of all sizes.
 Additionally, some testers who wanted to use it as a sling pack found that it wasn't long enough to fit over shoulders (admittedly, it wasn't designed exactly for that use).

 Like all Patagonia gear, this waist pack comes with Patagonia’s Ironclad Guarantee.
 This feature covers Patagonia gear for life.